Skip to main content

 Book, Chapter

-Bonner, S., Seglem, R., & Garcia, A. Creating Wobble in a World of Spin: Positioning Students to Challenge Media Poses.
-Critical Media Literacy and Fake News in Post-Truth America.
-Brill Sense (2018): 141--154.
+Creating Wobble in a World of Spin: Positioning Students to Challenge Media Poses

-Seglem, R. Driving into the Gap: Decision-Making for Infusing Technology in Schools.
-Promoting Global Literacy Skills through Technology-Infused Teaching and Learning.
-IGI Global (2015): 63--85.
+(2015), 63--85, Promoting Global Literacy Skills through Technology-Infused Teaching and Learning, IGI Global

-Seglem, R., & Lycke, K. Expanding the definitions of text and literacy in the secondary content areas: Content pedagogy as literacy practice.
-Literacy enrichment and technology integration in pre-service teacher education.
-IGI Global (2014): 202--219.
+Expanding the definitions of text and literacy in the secondary content areas: Content pedagogy as literacy practice

 Journal Article